 The Dhaka Art Summit is an international non-commercial research and exhibition platform for art and architecture related to South Asia.
 It seeks to re-examine how we think about these art forms in a regional and wider context, with a focus on Bangladesh.
 Led by Chief Curator, Diana Campbell Betancourt, local and international guest curators unlock new areas of inquiry through collaborative group exhibitions, experimental writing initiatives, film and talks schedules.
 Founded in 2012 by the Samdani Art Foundation in collaboration with the Ministry of Cultural Affairs, People’s Republic of Bangladesh the Summit’s interdisciplinary programme is hosted every two years at the Bangladesh Shilpakala Academy.
 Free for all and ticketless, the fourth edition of the Dhaka Art Summit, will be held from the 2 to 10 February 2018.
 A co-convener to this symposium, Diana Campbell Betancourt co-edited (with Katya García-Antón and Antonio Cataldo) the Dhaka Art Summit 2016 and Critical Writing Ensembles, a two-volume set of books co-published by Mousse Publishing, the Samdani Art Foundation, the Office for Contemporary Art Norway and Pro Helvetia, and with contributions by Belinder Dhanoa, Mike Sperlinger and Mustafa Zaman, among others.
 She is also on the editorial board of The Exhibitionist. www.dhakaartsummit.org

 Belinder Dhanoa is a writer and artist.
-She holds an MFA in Art Criticism from the Faculty of Fine Arts, MSU, Baroda, and another MA in Visual and Cultural Studies from the University of Rochester in New York.
-She has written books for children published by the National Book Trust, her novel Waiting for Winter was published by Penguin India, and she has also researched, documented and published Contemporary Art in Baroda, as well as The Body in Indian Art, a book which accompanied the exhibition of the same name in Brussels, and now at the National Museum, Delhi.
-Dhanoa also currently teaches Creative Writing at the School of Culture and Creative Expression at the Ambedkar University, Delhi.
-She lived and worked in the US and UK for twenty years, and returned to India three years ago.
+She holds an MFA in Art Criticism from the Faculty of Fine Arts, MSU, Baroda, and another MA in Visual and Cultural Studies from the University of Rochester, New York.
+She has written books for children published by the National Book Trust, and two novels Waiting for Winter and Echoes in the Well, and she is the author of the dramatic script for 409 Ramkinkars, a sculpture installation and theatre performance by Vivan Sundaram and the Vivadi Group.
+She has also researched and documented Contemporary Art in Baroda, and more recently edited the volume The Body in Indian Art and Thought, a book which accompanied the exhibition of the same name in Brussels, and now at the National Museum, Delhi.
+Dhanoa is currently Visiting Professor of Literary Arts at the School of Culture and Creative Expression at the Ambedkar University, Delhi.
+She is currently researching and writing a book on the Kasauli Art Centre, a multidisciplinary art space that was active in the last three decades of the 20th century.
+Dhanoa lived and worked in the US and UK for twenty years, and returned to India some years ago.
 In Zurich, she will share her rich and diverse insight into the intersections of art and writing in a lecture to this symposium.

 Julia Moritz is an art historian and curator with a focus on experimental public programming and education, which she has organized for Kunsthalle Zurich during the last three years, including this symposium.